JanneToppi/Stock-data-pca/README.md

-# Stock Market PCA Analysis
+# Wine Quality Analysis with PCA and LDA

-This project explores stock price movement patterns across sectors using Principal Component Analysis (PCA).
+This project explores if wine quality can be predicted with PCA and LDA
 ## Research Question
-Can PCA uncover the main factors influencing stock price variations across different sectors?
+What are the main physicochemical factors that influence wine quality

 ## Project Structure
 - `MSA project.Rproj`: RStudio project file
-- `scripts/`: (to be added) R scripts for data processing and PCA
+- `scripts/`: (to be added) R scripts for data processing, PCA and LDA
 - `plots/`: (to be added) figures used in the report
 - `report.pdf`: (to be added) the final course report